httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 operational challenges.
 For these reasons, server authentication is not mandatory for "http" URIs when using the mechanism described in this specification.

-When connecting to an alternative service for an "http" URI, clients are not required to perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
+When connecting to an alternative service for an `http` URI, clients are not required to perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
 The server certificate, if one is proffered by the alternative service, is not necessarily checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
 Therefore, the